asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 * Silence is automatically generated when no packets have been received from the app.
 * The channel driver can accept incoming websocket connections _from_ your app as well as make outgoing connections _to_ your app.
 * Although the driver is targetted at ARI ExternalMedia users, it's not tied to ARI and can be used directly from the Dial dialplan app.
+* The chan_websocket protocol is implemented using both binary and text WebSocket frames.
+BINARY frames are used for the actual media transfer and TEXT frames for control events and commands.

 ## Connection Types